 Most small businesses have to comply with a different set of rules than individual taxpayers.
-A business tax attorney can be a crucial resource for small businesses, particularly when a business is facing issues with the IRS regarding unpaid taxes.
+A Seattle business tax attorney can be a crucial resource for small businesses, particularly when a business is facing issues with the IRS regarding unpaid taxes.
 Learn more about how a tax attorney can help your small business comply with the requirements of the Internal Revenue Service.

 A small business has to pay several taxes to meet the regulations outlined for small companies and organizations.
 Although a company will benefit from business tax deductions, most companies will still have to pay income taxes, payroll taxes, and sales taxes.
 The tax rates for each of these tax obligations will be determined by current federal and state guidelines.
-A business tax attorney can help you plan ahead to ensure you are paying everything you need to.
+A business tax attorney in Seattle, WA can help you plan ahead to ensure you are paying everything you need to.